aramk/crayon-syntax-highlighter/readme.txt

 	* Before and after whitespace didn't display correctly
 	* Code opened in a new window didn't display if the current wp theme css was included
 	* IE 8 compatibility issues
+	* Dropdown of languages in settings and Tag Editor are now sorted by name, not id

 = 1.14 =
 * All AJAX functions are now using the wp_ajax action and admin-ajax.php method defined here: http://codex.wordpress.org/AJAX_in_Plugins.
 This means Crayon no longer passes around the wp_load path and doesn't use it as a $_GET variable to load AJAX requests.
 The security vulnerability in 1.13 is no longer present and that code has been removed.